In-State Tuition and Financial Aid for Expats

 Are Expats Considered International Students?

-At some colleges, your application will be read by the international admission team as they as they are responsible for your region and often more familiar with the school curricula and other aspects related to student life in that area.
-However, when it comes down to choosing an expat vs an international student, you often have the advantage as you are eligible for federal aid and do not have the burden of providing proof of finances.
+There is no simple answer as you are considered a citizen but often read as international.
+At most colleges, your application will be read by the international admission team as they as they are responsible for your region and often more familiar with the school curricula and other aspects related to student life in that area.
+It makes sense that your application would be read in the context of where you are attending school.
+You would be compared more to the students in your region.
+However, when it comes down to choosing an expat vs a true international student, you often have the advantage as you are eligible for federal aid and do not have the burden of providing proof of finances.

-Although you are considered a domestic student, you have the benefit of the international experience and hopefully language skills you have gained while living outside of the US.
+Although you are not an ‘international student’, you have the benefit of the international experience and hopefully language skills you have gained while living outside of the US.
 These are great assets to highlight in your applications.
 How has your international experience shaped you?
 What can you bring from this to your future campus?
 I help guide my students to focus on and add activities to their resume which will enhance their application and demonstrate their uniqueness.
 We also find creative ways to include these international experiences in their essays.

 Our next post in our expat series focuses on how to apply for financial aid as a US expat.